 2.6 Information regarding the establishment of mutual recognition agreements (MRA) between countries.
 Guidance on concepts and procedures to establish and manage MRAs.

 2.7 Techniques on market surveillance and maintenance of C&I regimes in order to guarantee the credibility and sustainability of the conformance assessment scheme put in place.

+2.8 Techniques and best practices on combating counterfeit, sub-standard, and tampered devices:

+- to prepare and document examples of best practices on limiting counterfeit and tampered devices, for distribution to ITU Member States and Sector Members;

+- to prepare guidelines, methodologies and publications to assist Member States in identifying counterfeit and tampered devices and methods of increasing public awareness to restrict trade in these devices, as well as the best ways of limiting them;

+- to study the impact of counterfeit and tampered telecommunication/ICT devices being transported to developing countries;

+- to continue studying safe ways of disposing of the harmful e-waste from the counterfeit and tampered devices currently in circulation in the world.

+2.9 Access the impact of the exponential increase of ICT equipment (IoT) and provide recommendation to ITU-D Member for readiness.

 3 Expected output

-In the next ITU-D study period 2014-2018, studies of various issues related to conformance and interoperability are to be reported, including a description of the technical, legislative and regulatory framework that would be needed to implement appropriate C&I programmes by developing countries.
+In the next ITU-D study period 2018-2022, studies of various issues related to conformity and interoperability are to be reported, including a description of the technical, legislative and regulatory framework that would be needed to implement appropriate C&I programmes by developing countries.

 Specifically, the following outputs are envisaged:

-a) Harmonized guidelines on technical, legal and regulatory aspects of a C&I regime
+a) Review of guidelines and best practices on technical, legal and regulatory aspects of a C&I regime

 b) Feasibility studies regarding the establishment of laboratories in different C&I domains

-c) Guidance on the framework and procedures to establish MRAs
+c) Guidance on the framework and procedures to establish technical collaboration on C&I and infrastructure sharing

-d) Case studies on C&I regimes established at national, regional or global levels
+d) Questionnaire to collect and update the database of the current C&I regimes status established at national, regional or global levels

 e) Development of a methodology for assessing the status of C&I regimes in place in the regions (or subregions)

-f) Experience-sharing and case study reports on C&I implementation of programmes.
+f) Experience-sharing and case study reports on C&I implementation of programmes focusing on innovative and affordable methods to improve the level of conformity.

 4 Timing